rach7777/monax-may/content/explainers/dual_integration.md

 2. Reference the chainId and contractAddress of the deployed smart contract in the final draft of the real world contract.

-3. Execute the rpose contract and produce its checksum (AKA "hash" or "digital fingerprint")
+3. Execute the prose contract and produce its checksum (AKA "hash" or "digital fingerprint")

 4. Send a transaction storing the checksum of the prose contract into the smart contract.